sjoerdvankreel/firefly-synth/README.md

 - There are NO presets.
 None.
 - There is no fx-only version.
 - There is no monophonic mode yet.<br/>The option to switch poly/mono is grayed out in the UI,<br/>as are the envelope trigger modes (legato, retrigger, multitrigger).
+- That being said, apart from mono-mode the thing is fully functional.

 # System requirements and supported environments
 - 64-bit cpu with AVX support.